 Did you know about menstruation before you starting menstruating?
 Did you learn about menstruation from your friends?
 Do you use sanitary pads (like Stayfree, Whisper or Kotex)?
 Do you use cloth pads?
-Do you change your pad during the day?
-Do you bathe during your periods?
-Do you visit a religious place during your periods?
-Do you go to college/work during your periods?
-Do you get cramps during your periods?
-Do you take any medicines during your periods?
-Do you visit a doctor if your periods are irregular?
-Do you sleep in your bed during periods?
-Do you inform a male family member when you have periods?
-Do you perform your usual household chores during periods?
-Have you been shamed, humiliated or bullied for your menstrual functions?
-Do you hide your menstrual hygiene products?
+Do you change your pad Do you bathe during your during the day? periods?
+Do you visit a religious Do you go to college/work place during your periods? during your periods?
+Do you get cramps during Do you take any medicines your periods? during your periods?
+Do you visit a doctor if Do you sleep in your bed your periods are irregular? during periods?
+Do you inform a male Do you perform your usual family member when you household chores during have periods? periods?
+Have you been shamed, Do you hide your humiliated or bullied for menstrual hygiene your menstrual functions? products?

-Do you wash your menstrual hygiene products openly?
-Are you denied financial support for your menstrual health and hygiene?
+Do you wash your Are you denied financial

+menstrual hygiene support for your menstrual

+products openly? health and hygiene?

 Do you get your periods every month?